alisandagdelen/Scheduler/README.md

 ## Structure

 For dealing with spaghetti code Model-View-ViewModel (MVVM) design pattern used for structure.
 Schedule rules logics, data preparation code for visual presentation, and code listening for Model changes written in ViewModels.
 For dependency injection and easier testability most of the classes created protocol oriented.
-Also take the models, dataServices in init methods to avoid from dependencies
+Also models, dataServices taken in init methods to avoid from dependencies.

 ``` swift
 protocol ScheduleViewModelProtocol {